MikayilShahtakhtinski/Qwirkle-Game-in-CSharp--several-players-/README.md

 # Qwirkle-Game-in-C#-several-players-
 Implementation of Qwirkle game in C#.
 Several players can play

-The game is composed of 32 tiles marked with letters A, B, C and D with colors : red, green, blue and yellow.
+The game is composed of 32 tiles marked with<br>
+letters A, B, C and D with colors : red, green, blue and yellow.
 Each player has a deck of 6 tiles in front of him.
 The remaining